Abdullah-Elgabry/Anemia_prediction/README.md

 # Anemia_prediction

-this software will predict if you are expected to suffer from anemia in the future or not
+This Software will predict if you are expected to suffer from anemia in the future or not.